|

 How did the notion that one dog year equals seven human years originate?

-One hypothesis regarding the origin of this formula is that the 7:1 ratio derives from the fact that humans typically live to approximately 70 years old, while dogs typically live until around 10 years old.
+One hypothesis regarding the origin of this formula is that the 7:1 ratio reflects that humans typically live to approximately 70 years old, while dogs typically live to around 10 years old.

 This was assumed to be a precise comparison; however, it fails to account for other variables, such as breed size or lifestyle differences.